-It is understood that this report is to form part of a Development Application for The Hub @ Lidcombe, being a mixed used development, which includes the demolition of existing dwellings and structures, TPO Exempt and approved site tree removal and tree protection and management for adjoining trees, site basement/excavations, regrading levels, construction of mixed-use building, new driveways, and associated landscaping as per APPENDIX A Proposed Development Layout.
+It is understood that this report is to form part of a Development Application which includes the demolition of existing buildings and structures, site tree protection and management, site excavations/regrading, construction of new buildings, driveway, and associated landscaping as per APPENDIX A Proposed Development Layout.

 The purpose of this report is to identify the trees within and or adjoining the site, provide information on their individual current health and condition, determine their remaining life expectancy and significance in the landscape, and assess their suitability for retention/preservation or removal.
-The scope of this report includes the allocation of SULE ratings (Safe Useful Life Expectancy), and identification of Arboricultural work required.
+The scope of this report includes the allocation of SULE ratings (Safe Useful Life Expectancy), and identification of arboricultural work required.

-The potential impact of the proposed development has also been assessed, together with recommendations for amendments to the design or construction to ensure the retention of tress considered worthy of preservation.
+The potential impact of the proposed development has also been assessed, together with recommendations for amendments to the design or construction to ensure the retention of trees considered worthy of preservation.

-A site investigation was undertaken on Thursday 8th September 2022 and subsequent inspections to assess the trees onsite and those adjoining which may be affected by the proposed design.
+A site investigation was undertaken on Thursday 8th June 2023 and subsequent inspections to assess the trees onsite and those adjoining which may be affected by the proposed design.